testcontainers/workshop-go/step-5-adding-redis.md

 [GIN] 2023/10/19 - 14:40:04 | 500 |   64.879083ms |       127.0.0.1 | POST     "/ratings"
 ```

-If you recall correctly, the application was using a message queue to send the ratings before storing them in Redis (see `internal/app/handlers.go`), so we need to add a message queue for that.
+If you recall correctly, the application was using a message queue to send the ratings before storing them in Redis (see `internal/app/handlers.go`), so you need to add a message queue for that.
 Let's fix it, but first stop the application with `Ctrl+C` and the application and the dependencies will be terminated.

 ###
 [Next](step-6-adding-redpanda.md)